In this demanding, highly rewarding field, you'll need an analytical mind, a logical approach and excellent attention to detail to succeed

 Barristers (in England and Wales) are specialists in advocacy and represent individuals or organisations in court.
 They're independent sources of legal advice and can advise clients on their case.
 Generally, they are hired by solicitors to represent a case in court and only become involved once advocacy before a court is needed.

-They plead the case on behalf of the client and the client's solicitor.
+As a barrister you'll plead the case on behalf of your client and the client's solicitor.
 Members of the public can also go directly to a barrister to ask for advice and representation in court.

-Self-employed barristers work in offices called chambers, and may have their own office or share one with other barristers.
+Many barristers are self-employed and work in offices called chambers, where you could have your own office or share one with other barristers.

 In Scotland, advocates have a comparable role and have rights of audience in all Scottish courts.

 You'll usually specialise in a particular area of law such as:

 - chancery law - both traditional (trusts and probate) and commercial (business and financial disputes)